jonasdk/8-Ways-To-Improve-Your-Grunt-Setup/article/00_article_planning.md

 * 6 images are required still
 * We could drop the intro and conclusion if its now a listicle?
 * We could change the boxouts to be sections?
-* We currently have 12 sections so we need to cut at least 33%
 * The code examples are taking up too much word count
 * Project to do list:
   * Setup all tasks to only register tasks when ran